wohyunchoi/Deepfake-Detection-using-Hybrid-Attention-Model/README.md

 - Open browser at: http://localhost:5173
 - Drag & Drop images to see predictions and confidence bars
 - Note: You can skip training and use the pre-trained model at backend/model/model.safetensors.

+### Live Demo (Temporary Server)
+**Note:** The live demo is only available during scheduled presentations, so the link is not active 24/7.

+When the demo is active, you can access it here:

+Live Demo URL: *(the link will be added later.)*

+During the presentation, this link allows you to:
+- Upload test images
+- Run deepfake detection through the backend model
+- View real-time results

+If the link is offline, please use the local setup above.

 ---